Dexamethasone Injection Rx

 Generic Name and Formulations:

-Dexamethasone phosphate (as sodium); 4mg/mL, 10mg/mL; for IV inj; contains sulfites.
+Dexamethasone phosphate (as sodium); 4mg/mL, 10mg/mL; soln for IV or IM inj; contains sulfites.

 Various generic manufacturers